2025lecyashwanthgmc-ai/Experiment-2/README.md

 ## Summary

-In this experiment, three MOSFET amplifier configurations were implemented and analyzed:
+In this experiment, three MOSFET amplifier configurations were implemented and analyzed using **TSMC 180 nm CMOS technology in LTspice**.

-• Circuit 2A – SOURCE DEGENERATED COMMON SOURCE AMPLIFIER
+• Circuit 2A – Source Degenerated Common Source Amplifier
-  • Circuit 2B – Common Source – Cascode Amplifier with Active Load
+• Circuit 2B – Common Source Cascode Amplifier with Active Load
-• Circuit 2C –  Common Source Amplifier with Diode-Connected NMOS Current Source and PMOS Active Load For each circuit:
+• Circuit 2C – Common Source Amplifier with Diode-Connected NMOS Current Source and PMOS Active Load

+For each circuit, the following steps were performed:

-- DC bias conditions were calculated.
+- DC bias conditions were calculated to establish the correct operating point.
-- Saturation of all transistors was verified.
+- Saturation of all MOSFETs was verified to ensure proper amplifier operation.
-- Transient and AC analyses were performed.
+- Transient analysis was carried out to observe the time-domain amplification and phase relationship between input and output signals.
+- AC analysis was performed to determine the midband gain and frequency response of the amplifier.
-- Theoretical gain was derived and compared with simulation.
+- Theoretical voltage gain was derived using small-signal analysis and compared with simulation results obtained from LTspice.

 ------------------------------------------------------------